catseye/The-Platform/README.markdown

 TODO
 ----

+The information in this section is likely to be random and outdated.

 *   If we have git repos, version git clones after docking them.
 To do this we either need to mess with Dulwich (sigh) or build git on the guest.